Turbulent disruption of density staircases in stratified shear flows

-where $F_{b}$ and $F_{u}$ are respectively the vertical buoyancy and momentum turbulent fluxes. \cpc{Using gradient-flux models to parameterise these fluxes in terms of the mean buoyancy and velocity gradients we obtain implicit definitions for the turbulent diffusivities of buoyancy $\kappa_T$ and momentum $\nu_T$:}
+where $F_{b}^{\ast}$ and $F_{u}^{\ast}$ are respectively the vertical buoyancy and momentum turbulent fluxes, with overbars denoting horizontal averages. \cpc{Using gradient-flux models to parameterise these fluxes in terms of the mean buoyancy and velocity gradients we obtain implicit definitions for the turbulent diffusivities of buoyancy $\kappa_T^{\ast}$ and momentum $\nu_T^{\ast}$:}

 Our goal is to understand how an ambient shear influences the formation of \cpc{density (or equivalently buoyancy) staircases.
-Therefore, we choose to model these fluxes only in terms of the gradient Richardson number $\text{Ri}$, defined in terms of the background shear $S$ and buoyancy frequency $N$:
+Therefore, we choose to model these fluxes only in terms of the gradient Richardson number $\text{Ri}_{g}$, defined in terms of the background shear $\Ast{S}$ and buoyancy frequency $\Ast{N}$:

 }